 Inter-American Court of Human Rights

 The Inter-American Court of Human Rights (IACtHR) is holding its 144th Ordinary Period of Sessions from September 20 to October 15.
 The Court will deliberate seven judgments, including in the cases of Vera Rojas v.
 Chile (concerning an allegedly State-endorsed decision to end home hospitalization care for a child); Maya Kaqchikuel Indigenous Peoples of Sumpango et al. v.
 Guatemala (involving restrictions on the operations of four community radio stations); and Manuela et al. v.
 El Salvador (relating to the criminalization of abortion and to due process concerns in the homicide prosecution and conviction of Manuela).
 The Court will also hold private hearings on compliance with two prior judgments (both involving massacres in Guatemala).
 [IACtHR Press Release]

 Human Rights Council

-The United Nations Human Rights Council is holding its 45th regular session from September 14 to October 7, in Geneva.
-The session agenda indicates it will appoint several special procedure mandate holders, elect members to its Advisory Committee, and hear the annual reports of the UN High Commissioner for Human Rights and Secretary-General, as well as other reports on specific countries and topics.
+The United Nations Human Rights Council is holding its 48th regular session from September 13 to October 8, in Geneva.
+The session agenda indicates it will appoint three special procedure mandate holders and hear the presentation of reports by the Office of the High Commissioner for Human Rights, special procedures, and other mechanisms on specific countries and topics.

 UN Human Rights Treaty Bodies